 Visit the historical town of East Africa and get lost in the narrow cobbled streets of Stone Town, the main city of Zanzibar Island.
 The Stone Town architecture showcases an unusual blend of Swahili culture with the Arab, Indian and European cultures and one can easily notice that it is still prevalent in most parts of the old town.
 Take a break from the bustling streets and head towards one of the many beautiful beaches on the island and lose yourself in the cool blue sea.

 8. Swahili cuisine

 Indulge in some authentic Swahili cuisine and enjoy a delicious meal rich with local spices and fresh produce.
-Mandazi (Swahili doughnuts), Kaimati (sugarcoated fried dumplings), Veg Samosa (pastry with mix veg fillings), Mchicha wa Nazi (Spinach curry with local spices) and Pilau (spicy flavoured rice) are a must have while in Tanzania.
+Mandazi (Swahili doughnuts), Kaimati (sugarcoated fried dumplings), Veg Samosa (pastry with mix veg fillings), Mchicha wa Nazi (Spinach curry with local spices) and Pilau (spicy flavored rice) are a must eat while in Tanzania.

 9. Island Hopping